Side-channel attack: Examples

 A cache side-channel attack works by monitoring security critical operations such as AES T-table entry or modular exponentiation or multiplication or memory accesses.
 The attacker then is able to recover the secret key depending on the accesses made (or not made) by the victim, deducing the encryption key.
 Also, unlike some of the other side-channel attacks, this method does not create a fault in the ongoing cryptographic operation and is invisible to the victim.

 In 2017, two CPU vulnerabilities (dubbed Meltdown and Spectre) were discovered, which can use a cache-based side channel to allow an attacker to leak memory contents of other processes and the operating system itself.

-A timing attack watches data movement into and out of the CPU or memory on the hardware running the cryptosystem or algorithm.
+Timing attacks monitor data movement into and out of the CPU or memory on the hardware running the cryptosystem or algorithm.
 Simply by observing variations in how long it takes to perform cryptographic operations, it might be possible to determine the entire secret key.
-Such attacks involve statistical analysis of timing measurements and have been demonstrated across networks.
+Such attacks involve statistical analysis of timing measurements and have even been demonstrated across networks.

 A power-analysis attack can provide even more detailed information by observing the power consumption of a hardware device such as CPU or cryptographic circuit.
 These attacks are roughly categorized into simple power analysis (SPA) and differential power analysis (DPA).
-Example of machine learning approaches are in.
+One example is Collide+Power, which affects nearly all CPUs.
+Other examples use machine learning approaches.

 Fluctuations in current also generate radio waves, enabling attacks that analyze measurements of electromagnetic (EM) emanations.
 These attacks typically involve similar statistical techniques as power-analysis attacks.

 A deep-learning-based side-channel attack, using the power and EM information across multiple devices has been demonstrated with the potential to break the secret key of a different but identical device in as low as a single trace.